mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ## Acknowlegements

 This project depends on other software.
 It is written in golang - thanks to the developers and maintainers of that language.
-The project uses docker as a container environment, the github.com/suyashkumar/dicom library to handle raw data and lots of inspiration from git on how to create a support tool for complex workflows.
+The project uses docker as a container environment, conda/pip to help with creating encapsulated workflows, the github.com/suyashkumar/dicom library to handle raw data and lots of inspiration from git on how to create a support tool for complex workflows.